memborsky/puckfetcher/README.md

 ## Future releases
 - Add MP3 tag support to clean up tags based on feed information if it's messy.
+- Clean up at least filenames based on feed title.
+- Use etags/last-modified header to skip downloading feeds if we already have the latest feed.
 - Attempt to support Jython/PyPy/IronPython/3.4/3.3
 - Investigate Python static typing with https://docs.python.org/dev/library/typing.html#module-typing and mypy.